runtimeverification/michelson-semantics/michelson-syntax.md

                     | ParameterDecl ";" StorageDecl ";" CodeDecl
 ```

+# I suggest to rename "Contract" into "Script"; in Tezos, "contract" usually means everything that is stored at a given address: this includes the script but also the storage and the balance.

 These sorts construct a mapping from Addresses to Types which will specify which contracts are available for this contract to access with the `CONTRACT T` instruction.
 In principle, any contract on the blockchain should be so accessible, but in practice this would be infeasible and needlessly overcomplicate using the semantics.

 ```k
   syntax OtherContractsMapEntry ::= "Elt" String Type